-Your assessment will be marked so that you can learn from your work.
-Feedback will be provided on a detailed criteria sheet (or in Turn It In) so that you can see the level you have reached in any skill.
-Your tutor will provide comments on your work (in written form).
-Your tutor will be happy to discuss your assignment further, if you wish.
+Feedback will be provided on a criteria sheet (or in Turnitin) so that you can see the level you have reached in any skill.
+Your tutor will provide comments on your work (in written form) for your consideration and action where appropriate.
+Your tutor will be happy to discuss your work further, if you wish.
 You may see your tutor in his/her consultation time.

-Marks awarded for in-trimester assessment items, except those being moderated externally with Griffith University, will be available on the Student Portal within fourteen [14] days of the due date.
+Marks awarded for in-trimester assessment items will usually be available on the Student Portal within fourteen [14] days of the due date.
 This does not apply to the final assessment item in this course (marks for this item will be provided with the final course result).